jo1013/kafka_ex/README.md

 ## Features

 - **Real-time Data Collection**: Utilizes the MediaStack API for gathering news articles.
-- **Data Processing**: Performs data cleaning and categorization using Python or Spark.
+- **Data Processing**: Involves data cleaning and categorization using Python or Spark.
-- **Scalable Architecture**: Uses a Kafka cluster to ensure system scalability.
+- **Scalable Architecture**: Utilizes a Kafka cluster to ensure system scalability.
 - **Security**: Implements security configurations for Kafka and databases.
 - **Monitoring**: Employs Kibana or Grafana for system monitoring.
 - **Subscription and Trending Features**: Allows users to subscribe to topics or view trending news based on user engagement.